Cavewhere/lib-qt-qml-tricks/README.md

 * `QML_CONSTANT_PROPERTY` : a simplified version of the previous macros, that exposes a constant property with no getter and no setter, from C++ or QML side.
 * `QML_ENUM_CLASS` : a macro to declare a `QObject` class that only contains a `Q_ENUM` and can be exposed as is to QML.

-All these API are documented using Doxygen so that one can easily generate HTML documentation or even Qt Help file.
+**Note :** All these API are documented using _Doxygen_ so that one can easily generate HTML documentation or even Qt Help file (.qch).

 ###What are the plans for later ?